Glass production: Batch processing system (batch house)

 Batch processing is one of the initial steps of the glass-making process.
 The batch house simply houses the raw materials in large silos (fed by truck or railcar), and holds anywhere from 1–5 days of material.
 Some batch systems include material processing such as raw material screening/sieve, drying, or pre-heating (i.e. cullet).
 Whether automated or manual, the batch house measures, assembles, mixes, and delivers the glass raw material recipe (batch) via an array of chutes, conveyors, and scales to the furnace.
 The batch enters the furnace at the "dog house" or "batch charger".
 Different glass types, colours, desired quality, raw material purity/availability, and furnace design will affect the batch recipe.

 Hot end

 The hot end of a glassworks is where the molten glass is manufactured into glass products.
 The batch enters the furnace, then passes to the forming process, internal treatment, and annealing.

 The following table lists common viscosity fixpoints, applicable to large-scale glass production and experimental glass melting in the laboratory:

 Furnace

 The batch is fed into the furnace at a slow, controlled rate by the batch processing system.
 The furnaces are natural gas- or fuel oil-fired, and operate at temperatures up to 1,575 C. The temperature is limited only by the quality of the furnace’s superstructure material and by the glass composition.
 Types of furnaces used in container glass making include "end-port" (end-fired), "side-port", and "oxy-fuel".
 Typically, furnace size is classified by metric tons per day (MTPD) production capability.

+Modern furnaces use electric heating methods that improve energy efficiency compared to traditional fossil fuel systems, contributing to reduced pollution and emissions.
+Electrodes made from molybdenum, graphite, or alloys are used in glass furnaces to conduct electricity and generate energy.